The Importance of Using a Safe Cookware

 - This type of cookware is very easy to clean.

 Safe Cooking Temperatures

-One thing we also should avoid is high temperature cooking.
-Right cooking methods can increase nutrient availability, but overheating can easily damage the nutrient density of a food, and make enzymes in food inactive.
+One thing we also should avoid is high-temperature cooking.
+Right cooking methods can preserve nutrients while overheating can decrease the nutrient value of food, and make enzymes in food inactive.
 Foods cooked at high temperatures, like meats, produce compounds that can increase inflammation in the body.
-Cooking at higher temperatures also makes enzymes in food inactive, and damages the integrity of the cookware.
+Cooking at higher temperatures also affects the integrity of cookware.

 It is important to cook foods to the right temperature to avoid foodborne illness.
-Using a food thermometer is the only reliable way to determine if food is cooked properly, so that it is safe to eat.
+Using a food thermometer is the only reliable way to determine if food is cooked properly.

 why are there harmful chemicals in pots and pans.